gyselroth/php-task-scheduler/README.md

 That's where the queue nodes come into play.
 Those nodes listen in (soft) realtime for new jobs and will load balance those jobs.

-#### Create queue worker factory
+#### Create worker factory

 You will need to create your own worker node factory in your app namespace which gets called to spawn new child processes.
 This factory gets called during a new fork is spawned.
-This means if build() get called you are in a new process and you will need to bootstrap your application from scatch.
+This means if build() get called you are in a new process and you will need to bootstrap your application from scratch.
 In this simple example we will manually create a new mongodb connection, create a new scheduler and logger instance and finally return a new TaskScheduler\Worker instance.

 For better understanding: for example there is a configuration file where the mongodb uri is stored, in build() you will need to parse this configuration again and create a new mongodb instance.
 Or you may be using a dic, the dic need to be created from scratch in build() (A new dependency tree).
 You may pass an instance of a dic (compatible to Psr\Container\ContainerInterface) as fourth argument to TaskScheduler\Worker.